QWaveSystems/Melon_S3_FPGA/README.md

-# Melon_S3_FPGA (Open-Source)
+# # A WiFi (ESP8266) FPGA Development Kit by Q-Wave Systems (OSHW).

 ![](http://ftp.qwavesys.com/tmp_pics/ms30.jpg)

-# A WiFi (ESP8266) FPGA Development Kit by Q-Wave Systems.

-In order to support our work please consider supporting it with a donation.
+In order to support our work please consider supporting it with a donation or purchase the dev kit board.

 https://www.paypal.me/qwavesystems